cggarvey/snow/README.md

 In practice, this actually makes sense.
 It often up to the implementation to determine what event constitutes a file change anyway:

-- did the file content actually change or just the timestampe?
+- did the file content actually change or just the timestamp?
 - what do renames actually mean, is it another file or was it moved?
 - when files are moved outside the monitored directory, should those be considered as removals?
 - what about atomic saves that some IDE's use, are those truly two events or do you want to handle them as a file modification?